ahdinosaur/campjs-viii-ludditejs/README.md

 ???

-- standard function signature
 - what other standards based on function signatures can you think of?
   - express / connect: (req, res, next)

 ---
+class: info

-## why is this important?
+### why is this important?

-- easy to use and test
+- easy to test
 - accessible for anyone to participate
 - no module lock-in